-20 Tips to Improve your Typography Skills
+20 Tips to Improve Your Typography Skills

 The image displays the text "Type Tips" written in the font "Editorial New" with a glass filter applied to it using Photoshop.
 The font is centered on a plain black background.
 This experimental image is used to accompany a blog post titled "20 Tips to Improve your Typography Skills"